 Rock Art - A personal expression that became a public art project

-In the January of 2017, I started walking along the earthen dam on the North East side of Las Cruces bordering the University Golf Course.
-A beautiful peaceful walk with many animals for entertainment, hawks, roadrunners, lizards, rabbits, coyotes butterflies and dragonflies to name a few.
-I noticed on the walk that on the East side of the path there was a row of small rocks that someone had placed as a border.
+In the January of 2017, I started walking along the earthen dam on the Northeast side of Las Cruces bordering the University Golf Course.
+A beautiful peaceful walk with many animals for entertainment, hawks, roadrunners, lizards, rabbits, coyotes, butterflies, dragonflies and more.
+I noticed that on the side of the path there was a row of small rocks that someone had placed as a border.
+Each day it grew a little longer.

 MORE NEWS ABOUT MOVING THE ROCK ART